SQS vs SNS: The Silent Production Failure Engineers Miss

 | Replay events | No | No | Yes — archive and replay events up to 14 days |

-When to pick EventBridge over SNS: - You need complex content-based filtering (e.g., "order.total > 100 and order.region != 'US'") - You want to ingest events from third-party SaaS providers (GitHub, Shopify, etc.) - You need event replay for debugging or disaster recovery - You want automatic schema discovery to generate strongly typed code
+When to pick EventBridge over SNS: - You need complex content-based filtering (e.g., "order.total > 100 and order.region != 'US'") directly on the message body, not just attributes. - You want to ingest events from third-party SaaS providers (GitHub, Shopify, Salesforce, etc.) without building custom ingest pipelines. - You need event replay for debugging or disaster recovery — being able to re-run yesterday's events against a fixed consumer is invaluable. - You want automatic schema discovery to generate strongly typed code from your event shapes.

-When to stick with SNS+SQS: - You need FIFO ordering or exactly-once processing (EventBridge doesn't support FIFO) - Your throughput is very high and you want the lowest per-message cost - You need 14-day message retention (EventBridge max is 3 days for custom events) - You need the simplicity of a direct queue (SQS) without event bus complexity
+When to stick with SNS+SQS: - You need FIFO ordering or exactly-once processing.
+EventBridge does not support FIFO. - Your throughput is very high and you want the lowest per-message cost.
+SNS+SQS is cheaper at high volume. - You need 14-day message retention on the queue itself.
+EventBridge archive can hold events up to 14 days, but queued durability for unprocessed messages requires SQS. - You need the simplicity of a direct queue (SQS) without event bus routing complexity.

 The rule of thumb: SNS+SQS covers 80% of event-driven use cases.
 EventBridge is worth the extra cost and complexity when you need its advanced routing, third-party integration, or replay capabilities.